barrydunne/AspNet.KickStarter/Readme.md

 ### ApiBuilder

-This simplifies the bootstrapping code to run a minimal API that with Serilog and Swagger.
+This simplifies the bootstrapping code to run a minimal API with optional support for Serilog, FluentValidation, Prometheus metrics and Swagger..

 ### HealthHandler